aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-layout/_index.md

 1. Add an empty slide based on the new layout slide.
 1. Save the presentation.

-This Java code shows you how to add a slide layout to a PowerPoint presentation:
+This PHP code shows you how to add a slide layout to a PowerPoint presentation:

 ```php
   // Instantiates a Presentation class that represents the presentation file